 Here’s how you make it (it’s easy!): You start with shredded zucchini that has been drained well to remove excess water.
 Mix in diced onion, green pepper (I even snuck in a bit of red pepper), and salt.
 Let the mixture sit (covered) for 24 hours.
 The salt helps draw out liquid from the zucchini.
 Drain well, and rinse with cold water.
 Drain once more.

 After draining zucchini mixture, add it to the rest of the ingredients in a large stock pot, stir well to combine, and bring mixture to a boil.
 Cook it for 15 minutes, stirring frequently.

 Ladle relish into hot, sterilized canning jars (following basic canning guidelines).
 Leave 1/2″ headspace, remove air bubbles and wipe rims.
 Process in a boiling hot water bath for 15 minutes.

 Remove jars from canner and listen for that wonderful “ping” sound, indicating the jars have sealed properly.
 Let the jars sit on the counter, undisturbed for 24 hours, then store in pantry.

-Even if you don’t “can” food, you can always make this recipe, let the zucchini relish cool completely, then place it in jars (which will need to be kept refrigerated), and give one to a relish-loving friend or two… (never thought I’d ever say that!).
+Even if you don’t “can” food, you can always let the zucchini relish cool completely, then place it in jars (and kept refrigerated), then give one to a relish-loving friend or two… (never thought I’d ever say that!).

 And… enjoy your hot dogs or hamburgers this summer, with this tasty zucchini relish on them (of course!).